Max Kolonko: Journalism career

 In 2007–2008, he was the face of a television advertising campaign for an American insurance company Liberty Direct (Liberty Mutual's operations in the Polish market).
 In 2008, he received two awards (silver and bronze) at the 9th Effie Awards in the Launch and Media House categories for the Liberty Direct advertising campaign.

 In May 2008, he became the face of Newsweek's "English at Max" advertising campaign, covering television, radio, internet, outdoor media, and the publisher's titles.
-Axel Springer Polska: „Newsweek", „Forbes", „Dziennik", „Fakt", „Auto Świat", „TV Kultura" i „Przegląd Sportowy".
+Axel Springer Polska: Newsweek, Forbes, Dziennik, Fakt, Auto Świat, TV Kultura and Przegląd Sportowy.

 He was a commentator for the 2012 United States presidential election for Onet.pl and the Superstacja Television channel.
-He hosted the program "Kwadrans na Maxa" on the Superstacja Television channel.
+He hosted the program 15 Minutes Max (Kwadrans na Maxa) on the Superstacja Television channel.

-An interview with him titled “Jakiś gówniarz mówi mi, jak mam żyć” (“Some brat is telling me how to live”) won the Best of Onet 2012 award for the best article of the year, generating over one million views, more than 3,500 comments, and sparking a discussion about the state of journalism in Poland.
+An interview with him titled "Some brat is telling me how to live" ("Jakiś gówniarz mówi mi, jak mam żyć") won the Best of Onet 2012 award for the best article of the year, generating over one million views, more than 3,500 comments, and sparking a discussion about the state of journalism in Poland.

-He was invited as an expert on U.S. foreign policy to television networks such as CBS, ABC, and CNN, as well as to the Goethe-Institut in Washington and Berlin (in May 2011, he participated in the conference Fascination America – Fascination Europe).
+He was invited as an expert on U.S. foreign policy to television networks such as CBS, ABC, and CNN, as well as to the Goethe-Institut in Washington and Berlin (in May 2011, he participated in the conference "Fascination America – Fascination Europe" and he presented a lecture titled From Baby Boomers to Plastic Generation – the coming of age of American youth and their European buddies).

 In 2004, a survey by OBOP ranked him among the four most popular journalists in Poland.
-In August 2008, he was ranked 9th among the most valuable journalists for advertisers in Poland (64th on the list of the most valuable Polish celebrities) by „Forbes" magazine.
-According to online estimates, Kolonko's net worth is placed at around $5 million, derived from his work as a producer, writer, author, broadcast journalist, and correspondent.
+In August 2008, he was ranked ninth among the most valuable journalists for advertisers in Poland (64th on the list of the most valuable Polish celebrities) by Forbes magazine.